pderichs/kalkulator/README.md

 ## TODO List

-- REFA: Redesign/streamline function execution process
-- FEAT: Lisp is-none
 - FEAT: Lisp Support for variables (setq)
 - FEAT: Lisp EPSILON (provide access to std::numeric_limits<double>::epsilon()) (could be a variable in a default scope)
 - FEAT: defun (with newly added lambda support, this should be doable now)
 - FEAT: Add possibility to add or remove sheets
+- FEAT: Extend cell reference function with additional parameter to reference a cell on another sheet
 - FEAT: Search (maybe a non modal dialog which lists the matching cell locations)
 - FEAT: Multiple cell selection
 - FEAT: Replace